Alpenglow88/oTTo/docs/cheatsheets/gems.md

 # **[Selenium Webdriver](https://github.com/SeleniumHQ/selenium)**

 WebDriver is a tool for writing automated tests of websites.
 It aims to mimic the behaviour of a real user, and as such interacts with the HTML of the application.
-Capybara is the [DSL](https://en.wikipedia.org/wiki/Domain-specific_language) that OTTO uses to communicate with the bindings from Selenium and as such OTTO usage is through Capybara and Site-Prism.
+Capybara is the [DSL](https://en.wikipedia.org/wiki/Domain-specific_language) that oTTo uses to communicate with the bindings from Selenium and as such oTTo usage is through Capybara and Site-Prism.

 # **[SimpleCov](https://github.com/colszowka/simplecov)**
 Code coverage for Ruby 1.9+ with a powerful configuration library and automatic merging of coverage across test suites